Dissolutio/portfolio-site/src/posts/2021/bgio_march_projects_report.md

 Private/Public/Join

-Seems to be some kind of template pattern, this lobby is very similar to the Briscola one, and I recall seeing other similar sites / bgio-apps.
+Seems to be some kind of template pattern, this lobby is very similar to the Briscola one, and I recall seeing other similar lobbies.
 This apparent pattern led me to deep dive into the projects code to see how my own Lobby/Server construction could improve and change.

 </section>